jiwomdf/Compose-Paging-Cached-Room/README.md

 ## About This App
-This app is a pagination Application using Paging3, and Cached it to local database using Room.
-Powered by https://api.artic.edu/
+This app is a pagination application using Paging3, and Cached it to local database using Room, So the paging is working also when offline.<br>
+this app is Powered by https://api.artic.edu/